yyfhust/yyfhust.github.io/_posts/2022-03-08-Sync-BigQuery-to-Postgres.md

 ## Sync BigQuery To Postgres

-Recently I have been building a CRUD (Create, read, update and delete) application, which allows some people to verify/edit/delete/update manually... some data in our database.
+Recently I have been building a CRUD (Create, read, update and delete) application, which allows some people to verify/edit/delete/update some data in our database.
-All of our data is saved in Bigquery, as we do heavy ETL, and data analysis on a daily basis.
+All the data is saved in Bigquery, as we do heavy ETL, and data analysis on a daily basis.
-However, Bigquery is suitable to perform CRUD transactions on few rows (even though theoretically you can!).
+However, Bigquery is not suitable to perform CRUD transactions on few rows (even though theoretically you can!).
 In the face of such drawback, I decided to sync some Bigquery tables to Postgres(deployed in GCP Cloud SQL), and build a CRUD app on top of Postgres.